seanfisk/mastering-eos/_sources/remote-access/windows/file-transfer.txt

 .. note::

     Windows uses ``\`` as a path separator by default, while GNU/Linux uses ``/``.
 While Windows is generally forgiving and will accept ``/`` as well, GNU/Linux is not. *Always use* ``/`` *as a path separator when specifying GNU/Linux paths.*

+.. envvar:: Path

+    The Windows search path for executable files.